RubenErhardt/RubenErhardt/README.md

 ### 👀 About Me

 I'm currently learing how to be a front-end developer.
 My journey began with not knowing what to do, and stumbeling across this study 'FDND' not knowing I was going to love it.
 Also if I am not coding or studying I am probably gaming or playing with my dog.
-Currently playing Black Myth: Wukong.
-What a game!
+Currently playing Black Ops 6

 - **Learning:** HTML, CSS, JavaScript and Sveltekit
 - **Current projects:**